Sections of this Topic Include:

 In addition, be mindful of the following:

-- The resume doesn’t highlight the qualifications to the specific job for
+- The resume doesn’t highlight the qualifications for the specific job for

 which you are applying.
 Look at the ad or description that is posted.
 It will